sam14432/cmp/Relevant fork of Appnexus CMP.md

 ### Using own/custom way to signal consent

-There might be situations where you have obtained consent for a number of of vendors or purposes in a customized way (for example via an own UI) .
+There might be situations where you have obtained consent/non-consent for a number of of vendors and/or purposes in a customized way (for example via an own UI) .
 In this case it's possible to store this information in the CMP and bypass the normal UI.

-You can do that by implement a function **customConsentFn(vendorList, callback)**.
-This function is expected to call the **callback** function with an object on this format:
+You can do that by implementing a function **customConsentFn(vendorList, callback)**.
+This function is expected to call the **callback** function with an object on this format (or **undefined**/**null** which has no effect):

 ```javascript
 {